European-XFEL/Karabo/doc/concepts/macros.rst

 The ``execute`` method will automatically be rendered as a button in the GUI.
 Additionally, a cancel button is created.
-You can specify in the macro's options if it initiates into the executing state or if an explict action by clicking ``Execute`` is required.
+You can specify in the macro's options if it initiates into the executing state or if an explicit action by clicking ``Execute`` is required.

 In addition to overwriting the ``execute`` method you may specify unbound auxiliary functions.
 The following piece of code thus constitutes a valid macro: